-Over the course of five meetings, the Committee determined that technical changes should be made to the following components of the basic needs budget:
+Based on the testimony it received and discussions it held this summer and fall, the Committee recommends technical changes to the following components of the basic needs budget:

 - Food

 - Child care

 - Clothing and Household Expenses

 - Telecommunications

+- Personal Expenses

 - Personal Care Products

-The Committee also recommended changes to the assumptions around household configurations and the methodology used to calculate the official livable wage.
+The Committee also recommends changes to the assumptions around household configurations and the methodology used to calculate the official livable wage.

-The last technical advisory committee for this purpose convened in 2008, as authorized by Act 202 (2008).
+The last Basic Needs Budget Technical Advisory Council convened in 2008, as authorized by Act 202 (2008).
 That committee made several changes to the basic needs budget methodology, but it has not been formally reviewed or updated through a technical advisory process since then.
-All methodological changes since 2008 were made by the Joint Fiscal Office (JFO) with approval of the Joint Fiscal Committee.1 Because of this JFO recommended, in the 2022 Basic Needs Budgets and Livable Wage Report, that a technical advisory committee be established to review the methodology and make recommendations for updates to the Joint Fiscal Committee and General Assembly.2
+All methodological changes since 2008 were requested by the Joint Fiscal Office (JFO) and approved by the Joint Fiscal Committee.1 Because it had been nearly 15 years since a technical advisory committee reviewed the assumptions and methodology, JFO recommended in the 2022 Basic Needs Budgets and Livable Wage Report that a technical advisory committee be established to recommend updates to the Joint Fiscal Committee and General Assembly.2

 The methodology used for the Basic Needs Budgets and Livable Wage report is built on the methodology described in the November 9, 1999, Livable Income Study Committee report.
-Over the years, the methodology has been modified by statutory changes made by the General Assembly and by changes adopted by the Joint Fiscal Committee.
+Over the years, the methodology has been modified by statutory changes made by the General Assembly and by changes adopted by the Joint Fiscal Committee (JFC).